Cognigy/Documentation/docs/insights/dashboards/nlu-performance.md

 ### Intents by Score Range

-The scoring range of found Intents displayed in a stacked bar chart.
+This chart shows the scoring range of found intents in a stacked bar chart.
 Every score range bar shows a min-max value and has an average value marker.
 Clicking on the three-dots menu item, you can select the **Go to Intent Trainer** that leads you to the application in Cognigy.AI to improve your Flow.
 For more information, see [Intent Trainer](../../ai/train/intent-trainer.md).